bgenest/wordy/README.md

 # Wordy

-Kinda like Wordle but not really.
+A game that's like Wordle but not really.
 This app is a full-site clone of the popular game Wordle.

 App created with a React frontend, and a Ruby on Rails backend.

 Developed in Chrome Desktop, mobile support to come.

 Ruby version 2.7.3